Quark structure of isoscalar- and isovector-scalar mesons and nuclear matter property: Introduction

-To consider the two- and four-quark contents in the model, we follow the idea of Refs.~\cite{Napsuciale:2004au,Fariborz:2005gm,Fariborz:2007ai,Fariborz:2009cq} where an extended linear sigma model (ELSM) with both the two-quark and four-quark configurations were included and the physical states---the mixing states of the two- and four-quark configurations---were obtained by fitting the data~\cite{Harada:2004mh,Fariborz:2011in,Harada:2012km,Fariborz:2014gsa}.
+To consider the two- and four-quark contents in the model, we follow the idea of Refs.~\cite{Napsuciale:2004au,Fariborz:2005gm,Fariborz:2007ai,Fariborz:2009cq}, where an extended linear sigma model (ELSM) with both the two-quark and four-quark configurations was included and the physical states---the mixing states of the two- and four-quark configurations---were obtained by fitting the data~\cite{Harada:2004mh,Fariborz:2011in,Harada:2012km,Fariborz:2014gsa}.
 We couple the scalar meson states to baryons with respect to the axial symmetry~\cite{thesis2015Olbrich,Olbrich:2015gln}.
 Since the two- and four-quark components have different axial transformations, the quark contents of the scalar mesons affect the properties of NM.
 In addition to the scalar mesons, the vector mesons are introduced as chiral representations with two-quark configurations~\cite{Parganlija:2012fy}.

-By taking the RMF approximation using such constructed baryonic ELSM (bELSM), we found that both the scalar mesons and vector mesons contribute to the EoS and the quark contents of the scalar mesons also affect the EoS in a sizable way, especially at high density regions.
-A plateau-like structure of symmetry energy is found around saturation density $n_0\approx 0.16\ \rm{fm^{-3}}$, which is the key to understand neutron skin of $\rm {}^{208}Pb$ and tidal deformability of neutron stars.
+By taking the RMF approximation using such constructed baryonic ELSM (bELSM), we found that both scalar mesons and vector mesons contribute to the EOS and the quark contents of the scalar mesons also affect the EOS in a sizable way, especially at high-density regions.
+A plateaulike structure of symmetry energy is found around saturation density $n_0\approx 0.16\ \rm{fm^{-3}}$, which is the key to understand neutron skin of $\rm {}^{208}Pb$ and tidal deformability of neutron stars.
 Another interesting finding is $|g_{\sigma NN}|\sim 10$ and $|g_{\omega NN}|\sim 13$, which is consistent with the results from other approaches~\cite{Sugahara:1993wz,Shen:1998gq,Li:2022okx}.

 This paper is organized as follows: In Sec.~\ref{sec:model}, we discuss the theoretical framework that will be used.
 The numerical results are discussed in detail in Sec.~\ref{sec:num}.
-Our summary and perspective are given in the last section and the Lagrangian of the three- and four-meson couplings are listed in Appendix.
+Our summary and perspective are given in the last section and the Lagrangian of the three- and four-meson couplings are listed in the Appendix.